 On the other hand, an unnatural light source will take longer.
 For instance, LED lights require at least 150 hours of uninterrupted charge to reach a full battery.
 But to charge your device for twenty-four hours, it must be left under the lamp for at least three hours.

-LED lights are notorious for generating heat, so keep the solar watch at least twenty inches away from the energy source.
+Now, when using LED lights, bear in mind that they are notorious for generating heat.
+Hence, keep the solar watch at least 20 inches away from the energy source.
 Otherwise, you risk damaging your battery because it may overheat and melt.

 Still on the heat issue, if you must use a lamp to charge your solar watch, it is best to use smaller bulbs.
 Those generate less heat and are less likely to damage the battery.

-You should only charge your solar watch with an artificial light source when you are in a pinch.
+But the best thing to do is avoid using LED lights as much as possible.
+Ideally, you should only charge your solar watch with an artificial light source when in a pinch.

 Or you could buy an Eco-Watch.
-It does not have a battery and can be powered with the slightest display of light.
+It has no battery and can be powered with the slightest display of light.

 How Much Sunlight Does a Solar Watch Need?

-A solar watch needs twenty hours of sunlight to charge your solar watch fully.
+A solar watch needs twenty hours of sunlight to charge the battery fully.
 But when the weather is chilly or cloudy, leave it in the sun for sixty hours.

 Can You Put a Regular Battery in a Solar Watch?